BennyStrobes/Strober-lab-website/join/index.md

 # {% include icon.html icon="fa-solid fa-handshake-angle" %}Join the Team

-**Our main goal is to provide rigorous training in computational science**, with an emphasis on the development and application of statistical and machine learning methods in human genetics and genomics.
+**Our main goal is to provide rigorous training in computational science**, with an emphasis on the development and/or application of statistical and machine learning methods in human genetics and genomics.
 Training is supported through group meetings, individualized mentoring, and a collaborative lab environment.

 ### Postdoctoral Researchers